Determine your eligibility

 • The academic or career training program with the same study period length is offered and delivered at 100 percent course load on site; or

-• A similar program where a student will earn the same number of academic credits in the same time period as a student in other StudentAid BC-eligible programs delivered on site at the same institution; or
+• A similar program where a student will earn the same number of academic credits in the same time period as a student in other StudentAid BC-eligible programs is delivered on site at the same institution; or

 • A student will earn academic credits for 100 percent of the program at the undergraduate level for a program that is recognized as equivalent at another designated institution listed in the B.C.
 Transfer Guide, Alberta’s transfer guide or other comparable articulation agreements from other jurisdictions.